Apply for a Grant

 - Fund nonprofit organizations that assist with entrepreneurial education, business development and developing thriving families in southern New Mexico.

 - Partner in collaborative funding with WEEST, LiftFund and like groups to identify businesses that want to start a business, need assistance getting back to work and increasing employees.
 These dollars could be matched to make a larger impact.
 These funds will be used through a grant process developed by CFSNM.
 Businesses, nonprofits and individuals will be able to apply to a short grant application for needed funds.
-The CFSNM will review applications on a biannual basis with a focus on job expansion and economic development in southern New Mexico.
+The CFSNM will review applications on a quarterly basis in partnership with Mesilla Valley Economic Development Alliance (MVEDA), LiftFund, WEEST and other nonprofit groups that focus job expansion in southern New Mexico.

 The project MUST:

-1. Show a clear demonstration of public purpose and economic benefit through advancement of the region’s economic goals which include expanding the tax base, creating quality economic-based jobs, increasing private capital investment in the community, and spurring development;
+- Show a clear demonstration of public purpose and economic benefit through advancement of the region’s economic goals which include.

-2. Include solid evidence provided by the business that demonstrates the business’s financial stability and capacity to complete the project; and
+- Include solid evidence provided by the business that demonstrates the business’s financial stability and capacity to complete the project

 Grant Review Process